inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/tracing.md

 In case of `TRACE_ID_RATIO_BASED`, the sampling decision is made for each span, regardless of the parent span's sampling decision.

+In case of `HYBRID_PARENT_TRACE_ID_RATIO_BASED`, the span is sampled if the parent span has been sampled, otherwise applies a [TraceIdRatioBasedSampler](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#sampler).
+This behavior is similar to the previously used [ProbabilitySampler](https://github.com/census-instrumentation/opencensus-java/blob/master/api/src/main/java/io/opencensus/trace/samplers/ProbabilitySampler.java) from OpenCensus.

 By default, the sample probability is `1.0`, meaning 100% (each trace is recorded).

 :::tip